hyperjumptech/munin-urlhealth-plugin/README.md

 If the call is timed-out, or any http client error the plugin will yield response code 599.

-If the response time is 0, mostlikely that the URL is never get called due to error, network error or invalid URL.
+If the response time is 0, most-likely that the URL is never get called due to error, network error or invalid URL.

-So, combination of code 599 and response time 0 is bad.